-- namelists are now called recipes and collected in esmvaltool/recipes; - models are now called datasets and all files have been updated accordingly, including NCL functions (see table above); - run_dir (previous interface_data), plot_dir, work_dir are now unique to each diagnostic script, so it is no longer necessary to define specific paths in the diagnostic scripts to prevent file collision; - input_file_info is now a list of a list of logicals, where each element describes one dataset and one variable.
-Convenience functions to extract the required elements (e.g., all datasets of a given variable) are provided in esmvaltool/interface_scripts/interface.ncl; - the interface functions interface_get and get_figure_filename are no longer available: their functionalities can be easily reproduced using the input_file_info and the convenience functions in esmvaltool/interface_scripts/interface.ncl to access the required attributes; - there are now only 4 log levels (debug, info, warning, and error) instead of (infinite) numerical values in verbosity - diagnostic scripts are now organized in subdirectories in esmvaltool/diag_scripts/: all scripts belonging to the same diagnostics are to be collected in a single subdirectory (see esmvaltool/diag_scripts/perfmetrics/ for example).
-This applies also to the aux_scripts, unless they are shared among multiple diagnostics (in this case they go in shared/); - the relevant input_file_info items required by a plot routine should be passed as argument to the routine itself; - upper case characters have to be avoided in script names, if possible.
+- run_dir (previous interface_data), plot_dir, work_dir are now unique to each diagnostic script, so it is no longer necessary to define specific paths in the diagnostic scripts to prevent file collision; - input_file_info is now a list of a list of logicals, where each element describes one dataset and one variable.
+Convenience functions to extract the required elements (e.g., all datasets of a given variable) are provided in esmvaltool/interface_scripts/interface.ncl; - the interface functions interface_get and get_figure_filename are no longer available: their functionalities can be easily reproduced using the input_file_info and the convenience functions in esmvaltool/ interface_scripts/interface.ncl to access the required attributes; - there are now only 4 log levels (debug, info, warning, and error) instead of (infinite) numerical values in verbosity - diagnostic scripts are now organized in subdirectories in esmvaltool/diag_scripts/: all scripts belonging to the same diagnostics are to be collected in a single subdirectory (see esmvaltool/diag_scripts/ perfmetrics/ for example).
+This applies also to the aux scripts, unless they are shared among multiple diagnostics (in this case they go in shared/); - the relevant input file info items required by a plot routine should be passed as argument to the routine itself; - upper case characters have to be avoided in script names, if possible.